xianggebenben/GraphSL/paper.md

  6. Power Grid [@watts1998collective].
 Power Grid is a topology network of the Western States Power Grid of the United States.

  7. Memetracker [@leskovec2009meme].
 The Memetracker keeps track of frequently used phrases on news social media.
+Only a small subset of the Memetracker network is used here.

  8. Digg [@hogg2012social].
 Digg is a reply network of the social news.
+Only a small subset of the Memetracker network is used here.

 # Availability and Documentation